… to learn the photographic vocabulary "Glossary of Photography"

 - WB auto – White Balance Auto or White Balance – automatic white balance adjustment.
 The camera will automatically choose the colorimetry to be taken according to the source of light.
 [Click here in order to read the full article about white balance.]

 - White balance – the colour balance on a digital camera, basically allows to adjust the temperature of the colours according to the ambient lighting.

 - Wide angle – a lens that has a wide viewing angle and very short focal length

-Give us your opinion, and share your experience in the comments.
+Please, give us your opinion, and also share your experience in the comments.

 And if you think that this article helped you, share it!

 Have a nice photoshoot!